Dillon Peters

-Dillon James Peters (born August 31, 1992) is an American professional baseball pitcher for the Tokyo Yakult Swallows of Nippon Professional Baseball (NPB).
+Dillon James Peters (born August 31, 1992) is an American former professional baseball pitcher.
 Peters was drafted by the Miami Marlins in the 10th round of the 2014 MLB draft and made his MLB debut with them in 2017.
-He has also played in MLB for the Los Angeles Angels and Pittsburgh Pirates.
+He has also played in MLB for the Los Angeles Angels and Pittsburgh Pirates and in Nippon Professional Baseball (NPB) with the Tokyo Yakult Swallows.

 Career

 High school and college

 Peters attended Cathedral High School in Indianapolis, Indiana and was drafted by the Cleveland Indians in the 20th round of the 2011 Major League Baseball draft.
 He did not sign and instead attended the University of Texas at Austin, where he played college baseball.
 In 2013, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
 His junior season came to an end early after he suffered an elbow injury which required Tommy John Surgery.
 Despite the injury, he was drafted by the Miami Marlins in the 10th round of the 2014 MLB draft.